severian42/GraphRAG-Local-UI/README.md

-# 🚀 GraphRAG Local with Ollama and Interactive UI
+#  🕸️ GraphRAG Local with Ollama and Gradio UI

 Welcome to **GraphRAG Local with Ollama and Interactive UI**!
 This is an adaptation of Microsoft's [GraphRAG](https://github.com/microsoft/graphrag), tailored to support local models using Ollama and featuring a new interactive user interface.